Daily Dose Of ‘General Hospital’: A Walk Down Memory Lane For Anna, Bad Memories Resurface For Willow

 Willow overheard Michael talking to Chase at the Floating Rib about Shiloh and she was in a panic.
 All she said was that he needs to get Kristina far away from DoD.
 He tried talking to Kristina, but she is clearly too wrapped up in the cult to see that she is in danger.

 Michael then inadvertently outed Willow when Shiloh heard him talking to Kristina outside.
-Now the DoD leader knows that she is in Port Charles.
-Willow is ready to bail.
-She is obviously scared of him finding her.
+Now, the DoD leader knows that she is in Port Charles.
+Willow is ready to bail and is obviously scared of him finding her.

 Sam and Jason met at GH to discuss Kristina’s dilemma, while Alexis was also there as she ran into Julian.
 She told her ex that he is in a good place and warned him to keep his impulses at bay.

 On Thursday’s General Hospital, Sam will go to Shiloh saying that she wants to join the group.
-Also, Anna meets up with an angry Griffin.
+Also, Anna will meet up with an angry Griffin.
 Willow is ready to go on the run and both Felicia and Laura have a hard time coping with the aftermath of Ryan Chamberlain.